aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 Next change the view of *DB Load section* from “Slice by wait“ to ”Slice by SQL“ and show the top queries during this time .
 We could also see the the max number of available *vCPUs* is 2 but the current sessions exceeds the max vCPU and this in many cases would be driving factor for CPU/memory consumption.
 As a temporary workaround you may scale up the instance to improve the situation but it’s not a scalable solution.

 [Image: Screenshot 2021-05-07 at 11.30.39.png][Image: Screenshot 2021-04-30 at 11.55.45.png]
-*Note:* Amazon Aurora MySQL specific *wait events* are documented in the Amazon Aurora MySQL Reference guide (https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Reference.html#AuroraMySQL.Reference.Waitevents).
+*Note:* Amazon Aurora MySQL specific *wait events* are documented in the [Amazon Aurora MySQL Reference guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Reference.html#AuroraMySQL.Reference.Waitevents).

 Now let’s modify the *Session activity* part.
 The default interface for Top SQL contains AAS and SQL statements should look like this.
 Please go to the preferences section(gear icon at the right hand bottom) and add additional columns components.
 [Image: Screenshot 2021-05-06 at 22.35.29.png]To understand the performance profile it’s important to have additional information about the query access pattern.
 For the purpose of this lab, please enable Rows affected/sec,Rows affected/call,Rows examined/sec,Rows examined/call,Rows sent/sec,Rows sent/call and click *save*.